KaliedaRik/Scrawl-canvas/docs/reference/sc-filter-engine.md

 2. If the entity has not been stamped before, or its `entity.dirtyFilters` flag is `true`, process the filter objects into the internal `entity.currentFilters` Array so they are ready for application.
 3. Request a `pool` Cell object, size it to match the host Cell's dimensions and `regularStamp` the entity onto it (ignoring the `entity.globalCompositeOperation` attribute).
   - If the `entity.isStencil` Boolean flag has been set to `true`, stamp the host Cell's current display over the entity (using `globalCompositeOperation: 'source-in'`).
-4. Get the current image data from the `pool` Cell
+4. Get the current image data from the `pool` Cell.
 5. Preprocess the filter objects - specifically to retrieve data for any external images used by the filters.
 6. Invoke the filter engine's `filterEngine.action()` function, passing all the required data to it.
 7. Reset the `pool` Cell and stamp the filter engine's returned `imageData` data into it.